 "I entered DePaul University with a newborn son at age 28.
 Although I knew entering university with a newborn would be somewhat hectic, I was ecstatic and determined.
 DePaul was my one and only choice for attaining my bachelor's degree.
 My experience at DePaul has been more than I could have dreamed of."

 "My biggest academic achievement thus far is being accepted into the McNair program."

-"I didn’t think I would be admitted because I am a nontraditional student, a mother and in DePaul's School for New Learning.
+"I didn’t think I would be admitted because I am a nontraditional student, a mother and in DePaul's School of Continuing and Professional Studies.
 But the McNair staff took me seriously, invested in me and gave me an opportunity to grow.
 The staff asked me serious questions about my academic goals and aspirations and this has helped me determine what my passion is.